Deploying GLM-OCR as a Serverless GPU API on Modal

 In my quick tests with a 4-page PDF:

-• cold start: 26.08s
+- cold start:

-• warm start: 17.98s
+26.08s - warm start:

-• warm start: 18.17s
+17.98s - warm start:

-So in practice this looks like:
+So in practice that looks like:

-• roughly 8 seconds of cold-start overhead
+- roughly 8 seconds of cold-start overhead

-• then about 4.5 seconds per page once the worker is warm
+- then about 4.5 seconds per page once the worker is warm

 You can do this for almost free

-As of 20 March 2026, Modal's Starter plan includes $30/month in free compute credits.
+As of 20 March 2026, Modal’s Starter plan includes $30/month in compute credits.

 Cover photo by Brett Jordan on Unsplash